August 22, 2012

 So, if you’re not allowing access to your CMMS or Maintenance Software for WO Requests, perhaps it’s time to consider the benefits of doing so.
-Duplicate WO requests can be easily removed; still they point to the fact that problems are being noted.
+Duplicate WO requests can be easily removed; still, they point to the fact that problems are being noted.
 Two requests for the same repair trump an unreported problem any day!

 WO Request (WOR) screens should be formatted to provide the maintenance manager or his Planner with just the basics; the requestors name, phone number, and department or unit name can be auto-loaded immediately after the WOR number is generated.
 A Problem Description should be enough for follow-up.
-By keeping the WOR screens "required" fields to minimum, workers won’t feel intimidated and apprehensive about using the program.
+By keeping the WOR screens "required" fields to a minimum, workers won’t feel intimidated and apprehensive about using the program.
 Requestors don’t need to know all the facts – Craft Codes, Cost Centers, Estimated Hours – the important thing is they took the time to notify you.

 Okay – now that you've purged the duplicates out of the way and have the WOs planned, scheduling and executing will follow.
 There are several ways to determine which WO gets "in the schedule".
 Many organizations use a Priority system based on the Equipment Rating and the WO Rating.
 In most Maintenance Software programs, these are optional data entry fields.
 If your team did not take the time to prioritize the equipment when building your system, this may not be an effective means of determining which WO gets done and which one can wait.
-If you’re plant is like the one I worked for, the “squeaky wheel” concept many times won out when one job was being considered over another.
-Without a meaningful Equipment Rating program in place, justification for execution is often taken out of your hands.
+If your plant is like the one I worked for, the “squeaky wheel” concept many times won out when one job was being considered over another.
+Without a meaningful Equipment Rating program in place, the justification for execution is often taken out of your hands.